Letting the Wisest Part Drive

 You know that experience of talking to someone who doesn’t get what you’re saying—maybe even can’t get it—but you both keep going anyway (because both egos want a “win”)?

-Everyone knows you can’t talk someone into anything once they’ve switched to another internal frequency.
+Everyone knows you can’t talk someone into anything once they’ve switched to a different radio station.

 We’ve all been there.